Bursaries & Scholarships

 Bermudian students who have shown outstanding academic and all-round achievement are eligible for the Frederick Sydney Smith '31 Scholarships which are awarded annually.
 These scholarships range from $5,000 - $30,000.

-For the 2017-18 school year, scholarship applications must be received by the Scholarship Committee by February 28, 2017.
+Scholarship applications must be received by the Scholarship Committee by the end of February for the following school year.

 Meta Moon Briegel Music Scholarship